ReportedUser/Robot_Control_with_depth_camera/README.md

 ```

-Once this is done, you will have to give your robot some joint angle limits depending on your robot workspace so it doens't bump on to the surroundings.
+Once this is done, you will have to give your robot some joint angle limits depending on your robot workspace so it doesn't bump on to the surroundings.
 To do so, just go to:
 ```
 $ rosed ur3_moveit_config joint_limits.yaml
 ```
 This file contains limits for your robot, add your corresponding limits by typing at the end of each desired joint.
 An example would be:
 ```
+  ...
 shoulder_lift_joint:
   has_velocity_limit: true
   ...